potatoland4492/bashbase/README.md

 ## Setup

 - Download the latest version.
 If using Debian or derivatives (i.e. Ubuntu) then download the `.deb` file.
-All other UNIX-based OS users: Download the `.zip` file.
+All other UNIX-based OS users (including MacOS): Download the `.zip` file.
 - Debian users: Run `sudo dpkg -i <package-file> ; rm <package-file>`.
-MacOS users: Extract the zip archive's contents.
+All other UNIX-based OS users (including MacOS): Extract the zip archive's contents.
 There will be a file called `db`.
 Run `chmod 755 /path/to/db` in Terminal, then copy the file to `/usr/bin/` by executing `cp /path/to/db /usr/bin/db`.
 - All you need to do is run `db` in your shell to set up the script.

 ---